AlexNav73/CoreCraft/README.md

 > This is a main package with all core functionality.

-To enable code generation add another package:
+To enable code generation, add another package:
 ```
 dotnet add package Navitski.Crystalized.Model.Generators
 ```

-After this two packages are installed, we can start writing a model description.
-Create file called `Model.model.json` and add it to the project as a additional file like so:
+After these two packages are installed, we can start writing a model description.
+Create a file called `Model.model.json` and add it to the project as an additional file like so:

 ```xml
 <ItemGroup>